Pleased to Meet Me

-Pleased to Meet Me is the fifth studio album by the American rock band The Replacements, released in 1987 by Sire Records.
-The album was acclaimed by music critics.
+Pleased to Meet Me is the fifth studio album by the American rock band the Replacements, released on March 3, 1987 by Sire Records.
+The album reached No. 131 on the Billboard 200 and later appeared at No. 3 in The Village Voice Pazz & Jop critics' poll for 1987.
+Critics have described the record as a ragged strain of power pop that broadened the band's early punk approach.

 Background and recording

 Pleased to Meet Me is the only album recorded by the band as a trio.
 After their previous album Tim, guitarist Bob Stinson was no longer with the band.
-Stinson was still a member when the album's demos were recorded in August 1986; however, he only showed up for one recording session.
+Stinson was still a member when the album's demos were recorded in August 1986.
+He only showed up for one recording session.

 The main recording sessions for the album took place at Ardent Studios in Memphis between November 1986 and January 1987, under the supervision of producer Jim Dickinson.
+Producer Jim Dickinson attempted to involve Bob Stinson in the sessions and even floated the working title Where's Bob? as a nod to Stinson’s absence.

 Guitarist Bob "Slim" Dunlap joined the band soon after the recording sessions.

 Music and lyrics

 While the punk roots of the group were still apparent on Tim, by Pleased to Meet Me they were there more in spirit as the band delved into other genres, such as soul and cocktail jazz, alongside tracks featuring their customary hard rocking sound.
-Perhaps due to the album's recording in soul music center Memphis, Tennessee, or the influence of producer Jim Dickinson, the band augmented its sound with saxophone on the tracks "I Don't Know" and "Nightclub Jitters" and a horn section on "Can't Hardly Wait", which features Big Star vocalist Alex Chilton on guitar.

-A music video was made for "The Ledge", but it was banned from airplay on MTV due to its lyrical content about suicide.
+Reviewers noted a shift toward hook-forward power pop and the addition of horns and cocktail-jazz flourishes, while retaining the group’s rough edges.
+David Fricke called it “alive with the crackle of conflicting emotions and kamikaze rock & roll fire,” and later writers have framed the record as wounded, ragged power pop.

 Artwork and release

 The album's cover art mocks the band's transition from young punks to successful musicians with a major record deal, depicting a handshake between one person clad in a suit, starched white shirt, glitzy watch and diamond ring and the other wearing a ripped workshirt.
 Westerberg was the man in the ripped shirt, but his face was not shown in the shot used on the cover.
+Westerberg said, "That was Tommy's line.
+Whether he took it from Johnny Rotten, I don’t know.
+'Pleased to meet me, the pleasure is all yours.'
+We had to hire a hand model for the major-label rich guy because nobody in the band owned a watch."
 The self-mocking tone continues on the song, "I Don't Know", with its chorus, "One foot in the door/The other one in the gutter."